-However, the sector faces an incredible challenge with electrical consumption expected to double by 2050, as governments around the world commit to decreased reliance on fossil fuels and adopt green alternatives.
+However, the sector faces an incredible challenge with consumption of electricity expected to double by 2050, as governments commit to decrease reliance on fossil fuels and adopt green alternatives.
 Meanwhile, there are more stringent goals for primary and final energy consumption efficiency.

 Leveraging digitalisation, satellite connectivity, and space applications offers a multitude of opportunities to bolster energy security and accelerate the transition to green energy.
 These advancements can provide effective solutions for the challenges faced by the energy sector around the world.